Joan Dillon (historic preservation activist): The Folly Theater

 The Folly Theater is a historic theater in Kansas City, Missouri.
 It originally opened as the Standard Theater on 23 September 1900 and featured on the burlesque and vaudeville circuit.
 Business started declining in 1928 and the theater was closed between 1932 and 1941.
 The theater began showing adult movies in 1969 but continued to physically decline.
 The balcony had been closed by the fire marshall in 1964.
 The theater again closed in January 1974.
 The theater's then owners, Annbar Associates and Elk Realty of New York, announced that if a buyer could not be identified by the end of the year, the theater would be demolished to make way for a parking lot.

 A group of local historic preservation activists, including Dillon and William N. Deramus III, formed the nonprofit Performing Arts Foundation, to raise the money to purchase and restore the theater.
 The theater was offered for sale for $950,000.
 The Performing Arts Foundation raised $350,000 in contributions and through negotiation convinced Annbar Associates to offer the remaining $600,000 of the purchase price as a donation.

 Folly Theater was added to the National Register of Historic Places in 1974.

 But preventing the building from being demolished was just the beginning.
 The building was in a considerable state of disrepair.
 Most of the windows were broken.
 A chandelier had fallen onto the balcony.
 Pornographic magazines rotted in closets.
 Nineteen tones of pigeon dung would be removed from the building.
 Between 1974 and 1987 Dillon and the Performing Arts Foundation raised $5 million for the restoration of the theater, including a $1 million grant from the Department of Housing and Urban Development.
 The theater was reopened in 1981.
 A plaque was mounted on the stage recognizing Joan Dillon's work in saving the Folly Theater.
 A pair of plaster pigeons installed above the box office by architect Bob Berkebile are named Joan and George after the Dillons.

 A national role

 Her work saving and restoring the Folly Theater made Dillon a nationally known historic preservation advocate.
-She became a board member of the League of Historic American Theaters from 1978-1981 and 1992-1998, the National Trust for Historic Preservation from 1980-1990, President Reagan's Committee on the Arts and Humanities from 1982-1990 and the Smithsonian National Board from 1989-1995.
+She became a board member of the League of Historic American Theaters from 1978 to 1981 and 1992–1998, the National Trust for Historic Preservation from 1980 to 1990, President Reagan's Committee on the Arts and Humanities from 1982 to 1990 and the Smithsonian National Board from 1989 to 1995.
 Her board and committee work required frequent travel to Washington, D.C.